 - Courses may be submitted for designation of one faculty member’s section(s) or for all sections of a course.

-- Fall and Spring submissions are due the third Friday of the semester via the HIP Course Designations Submission Form.
+- Fall and Spring submissions are due the fourth Friday of the semester via the HIP Course Designations Submission Form.

 - For general information please contact HIP@ucf.edu.

 Apply to prepare your course for HIP designation with at the HIP Course Designation Track at the 2023 FCTL Summer Conference.

 Service-Learning (SL) – Students take learning out of the classroom by partnering with non-profits, public schools, and government agencies to work on philanthropic projects.
 SL courses address a community need and require a student reflection activity.

 Integrative-Learning Experience (IE) – Students have a chance to explore integrative pathways that connect the core knowledge and skills of their major to real-world professional and civic contexts.
 IE courses have three core elements: intentional learning, high-impact practices, and metacognition.

 Research-Intensive (RI) – Students actively learn about the research process under the guidance of a faculty member.
 RI courses involve active engagement in a guided line of inquiry through a process of research or academic scholarship and include a research deliverable. *Only undergraduate courses are eligible for the RI designation.